 1 Scope

 CS Fallback in the Evolved Packet System (EPS) enables the provisioning of CS-domain services (e.g. voice call, Short Message Service (SMS), Location Services (LCS) or supplementary services) by reuse of CS infrastructure when the UE is served by E-UTRAN.
+Additionally, SMS handling for data-centric devices via the CS domain can be optimized without CS fallback.